GSquad934/dotfiles/config/leftwm/README.md

 * 🧠 35% : indicates the RAM usage
 * ⬇  120B ⬆  60B : indicates the download/upload network traffic usage.
 It will automatically change B/KB/MB depending on the usage
 * 💾 8.2G (38%) : indicates the disk space usage where "/" is mounted.
 Other disks can be added by modifying the script
-* 🌡 25.2 : indicates the CPU temperatur
+* 🌡 25.2 : indicates the CPU temperatur (will indicate 0 if no sensors are found)
 * 🔊 60% : indicates the volume level.
 The icon will change depending on the volume level
 * 🕒 Wed, February 24 21:39 : indicates the current day, date and time in 24H format
 * The system tray on the right will display whatever icon is required in the systray